THOMASELOVE/432-classes-2024/projectA/portfolio_review.md

 Check | Description
 :---: | :---------------------------------------------------------------------------------------
 `1` | Dr. Love has verified that you successfully submitted working qmd, Rds, HTML and video files.
+(DONE for all 35 projects)
 `2` | Dr. Love has evaluated your qmd, Rds and foundational sections of your HTML file.
-`3` | Dr. Love has completed his review of your video and established your score on that work.
+(DONE for all 35 projects) `3` | Dr. Love has completed his review of your video and established your score on that work.
 `A` | Dr. Love has completed his review of Section 8 of your HTML file.
-`B` | Dr. Love has completed his review of Section 9 of your HTML file.
-`C` | Dr. Love has completed his review of Section 10 of your HTML file.
+(DONE for all 35 projects) `B` | Dr. Love has completed his review of Section 9 of your HTML file.
+(DONE for all 35 projects) `C` | Dr. Love has completed his review of Section 10 of your HTML file.
 `4` | Dr. Love has completed his scoring of your work on the foundations and the HTML file.
 `5` | The TAs have completed their review of Section 8 (linear regression analysis.)